 Google officially announced the successor OS of Android 12 i.e. Android 13 in February 2022.
 In the meantime, the search engine also started the Developers Preview 1 to test several new features that can the stable version bring.
-At the moment, the company has released two Developer Previews and two beta updates of Android 13.
+The company released two Developer Previews and four beta updates of Android 13.

+Now, Google has started the Stable Android 13 update rollout for all the eligible Pixel smartphones as well as pushing the source to AOSP.
 If we’re talking about the features then these Developer Previews and Beta updates highlighted many amazing and interesting features.
-There is no doubt that Stable Android 13 will bring many new features, some will be unique and some will be improved.
+The Stable Android 13 brings many new features including app icons, per app language, and more.

 Google may release the official version of the Android 13 operating system sometime in September 2022.
 On the other hand, Samsung will begin the process of adopting the One UI 5.0 update for Galaxy devices, which will bring them the new Android 13 operating system.

-To be mentioned, the Galaxy S22, Galaxy S22+, and Galaxy S22 Ultra will be the first to receive the major software upgrade on both Beta and Stable channels.
+To be mentioned, the Galaxy S22, Galaxy S22+, and Galaxy S22 Ultra are the first to receive the major software upgrade in beta.

-In this article, we will show the list of features of Android 13 from developer Preview 1, 2 to beta updates.
+In this article, we will show the list of features of Android 13 (One UI 5.0) from developer Preview 1, 2 to beta/stable updates.

 Android 13 (One UI 5.0) Features Highlight:

 Now, you can check a list of the features that come with the Developer Previews 1/2 and Beta 1/2 updates of Android 13.

 Starting with Developer Preview 1, the company released several new and amazing features.
 You can check them below.

 - New Photo Picker API